brianhanifin/esphome-config/README.md

 ### dog_water.yaml
 A **FAILED** attempt at making a dog water bowl sensor with an ESP8266 board.
 By inserting two insulated wires (cut at the end) into the bowl I hoped it would become a "switch" that would turn on and off when submerged in the water or dry.
 It did not work, someday I will try to find a more reliable way to sense water.

+### Irrigation Controller: irrigation.yaml
+#### [Sonoff 4ch Pro R2][esphome-sonoff4pro]
+Our battery and cloud powered Melnor Raincloud/Aquatimer has been flaky off and on for years.
+Now even new batteries aren't resolving the problem.
+Also, there appears to be possible battery acid inside the battery compartment.
+I suspect the wireless radio may be dead despite being able to manually toggle the valves.

+The ESPHome projects I have done around our house have been extremely reliable and useful additions to our smart home.
+Recently, the ESPHome site featured a user's project that turned a Sonoff 4 channel Pro unit into an irrigation controller, which inspired me.
+That project features a nifty touch screen display.
+But I want to start simple.
+We can start with a dumb relay controller, with the brains being controlled from Home Assistant.

 ### Standard plugs: plug01.yaml - plug03.yaml
 #### ZooZee brand Tuya plugs
 These are simple round wall plug were flashed with over the air with tasmota-convert, then ESPHome was uploaded via the Tasmota UI.
 The ESPHome code attempts to recreate their original functionality.